ON THIS PAGE: You will learn about the different ways doctors treat people with this type of cancer. To see other pages, use the menu.

 Side effects of orchiectomy

-The removal of one testicle typically does not affect a man’s testosterone level if he still has the other testicle, and it is a normal size.
+The removal of 1 testicle typically does not affect a man’s testosterone level if he still has the other testicle, and it is a normal size.
 If a man’s testosterone level is reduced, symptoms may include depression or other mood changes, fatigue, decreased sex drive, inability to achieve a normal erection, especially in the morning, and hot flashes, as well as loss of muscle and bone mass in the long term.
 Orchiectomy is unlikely to make a man unable to father a biological child because the remaining testicle will still produce sperm.
 However, about 25% of men with testicular cancer are infertile even before being diagnosed with cancer.
 It appears that the cancer itself and/or the reason the cancer developed may cause some men to become infertile.
 Sperm counts often improve after the testicle with cancer is removed.

 If the removal of both testicles is performed, the man will no longer produce sperm or testosterone and will not be able to biologically produce children.
-If the doctor recommends removing the testicle in a man with one testicle, semen is usually analyzed twice before surgery to check if the man’s sperm are fully functioning.
+If the doctor recommends removing the testicle in a man with 1 testicle, semen is usually analyzed twice before surgery to check if the man’s sperm are fully functioning.
 If the sperm are functional, then sperm banking is usually recommended, so that he may be able to have children later if he wishes.
-In addition, for men who have had both testicles removed, testosterone hormone replacement therapy will be needed.
+In addition, for men who have had both testicles removed, testosterone replacement therapy will be needed.